Brownster/PI-PVR/README.md

-🐳 Raspberry Pi Docker Stack with VPN, Tailscale, and Media Management (may work with other distros not tested as yet)
+🐳 Docker Media Server Stack with VPN, Tailscale, and Media Management

-This project automates the setup of a Docker-based media server stack on a Raspberry Pi or any Linux-based system.
-It includes VPN integration, Tailscale for secure remote access, and popular media management tools.
-The stack is highly customizable, uses Docker Compose for easy deployment, and supports automatic updates via GitHub.
+This project simplifies the setup of a powerful Docker-based media server stack for Raspberry Pi and other Linux-based systems.
+It features secure VPN integration, Tailscale for remote access, and a suite of media management tools.
+The stack is designed for ease of use, scalability, and customization.
-Features
+🌟 Features

+    VPN Integration
-    VPN Integration: Routes external traffic through a secure VPN container (using Gluetun).
+        Routes external traffic through a secure VPN container (powered by Gluetun).

+    Tailscale Integration
-    Tailscale: Enables secure remote access to the server and Docker containers via Tailscale IP.
+        Provides secure remote access to your server and Docker containers.

-    Media Management Tools:
+    Media Management Tools
         🗂️ Jackett: Indexer proxy for torrent and Usenet sites.
-        🎥 Radarr: Movies download manager.
+        🎥 Radarr: Movie downloader and organizer.
-        📺 Sonarr: TV shows download manager.
+        📺 Sonarr: TV show downloader and organizer.
         🌐 Transmission: Torrent downloader.
         📦 NZBGet: Usenet downloader.
-        📻 Get IPlayer: BBC iPlayer downloader with SonarrAutoImport enabled.
+        📻 Get IPlayer: BBC iPlayer downloader with SonarrAutoImport.
         🎛️ Jellyfin: Media server for streaming.

-    Watchtower: Automatically updates Docker containers running outside the VPN.
-    File Sharing:
+    File Sharing
-        Samba for Windows/macOS/Linux.
+        Samba: Cross-platform file sharing for Windows, macOS, and Linux.
-        NFS for Linux-only environments.
+        NFS: Lightweight file sharing for Linux-based environments.

-    Customizable: Easily modify container names, ports, and settings.
+    Automatic Updates
-    Automatic Updates: Pull the latest docker-compose.yml from GitHub and redeploy with a single command.
+        Easily update your stack by pulling the latest docker-compose.yml from GitHub.

+    Customizable
+        Modify container names, ports, and settings through the .env file.

+    Watchtower
+        Automatically updates Docker containers outside the VPN.

-Requirements
+🛠️ Requirements

-    Raspberry Pi or Linux-based system (tested on Raspberry Pi 5 with 8GB RAM).
+    Raspberry Pi (tested on Pi 5 with 8GB RAM) or a Linux-based system.
-    Docker and Docker Compose installed (handled by the script if not already installed).
+    Docker and Docker Compose (automatically installed by the script).
-    Private Internet Access as the VPN provider (others coming soon: AirVPN, Mullvad, NordVPN, etc.).
+    Private Internet Access (PIA) as the VPN provider (support for more providers planned).
-    Tailscale account for secure remote access.
+    A Tailscale account for secure remote access.

-Installation
+🚀 Installation

-    Clone this repository:
+    Clone the Repository

 git clone https://github.com/Brownster/PI-PVR.git
-cd yourrepo
+cd PI-PVR

-Make the setup script executable:
+Make the Setup Script Executable

 chmod +x setup.sh

-Run the setup script:
+Run the Setup Script

     ./setup.sh

     Follow the on-screen prompts to configure the environment, VPN, and file sharing.

-Usage
-Debug Mode

-Run with --debug to see detailed command outputs:

-./setup.sh --debug

-Update Docker Compose Stack

-Automatically fetch the latest docker-compose.yml from GitHub and redeploy:

-./setup.sh --update

-Configuration
+🛠️ Configuration
 Environment Variables

-The script creates an .env file for managing sensitive data.
-Update this file as needed:
+The script generates a .env file for managing sensitive data.
+Edit this file to update your configuration:

 nano ~/docker/.env